wp-plugins/the-casengo-chat-widget/readme.txt

 Requires at least: 3.3
 Tested up to: 3.6
-Stable tag: tags/1.9.1
+Stable tag: tags/1.9.2

 Casengo is Customer Support Software (Live Chat, Email, Social Media) from the Cloud, First User is Always Free!

 == Description ==

-**July 19, 2013: We're happy to announce that Casengo reached 20,000+ plugin downloads in only 5 months.
+**September 12, 2013: We're happy to announce that Casengo reached 25,000+ plugin downloads in only 6 months.
 We frequently receive positive feedback from people using our super simple live chat plugin for WordPress.
 Thanks so much for your support!**

 **Do get in touch with tips or questions, as we're constantly working on making Casengo the best, fastest and smartest customer support tool ever.
 More happy customers!**